A flavorful herb and balsamic marinade makes this pork loin recipe as delicous as it is easy!

 How to Cook Pork Loin

-- Be sure to baste the pork with the marinade about every 30 minutes.
+- Bake the pork loin with the marinade in a casserole dish, basting the pork loin with the marinade every 30 minutes.

 More Delicious Pork Recipes